IISERM/GrandThesisAdventure-StressCity/guide/content.md

 8. Admin - Important people like the security guard who **protects** the admin building sit here.
 9. Library - There is good AC here.
 Nothing else of any real interest
 10. AB 1 and 2 - The scientific grounds of IISER Mohali.
 There's a _Quantum Computer_ here... eventually there will be one hopefully.
 11. Hostels - There are actually only 4 hostels.
 But there are supposed to be 8.
 Where did the other 4 go?
-Well, much like elliptical curves, there are some things which we cannot understand.
+Well, much like **elliptical curves**, there are some things which we cannot understand.

 ![The image of the map](../assets/media/map-initial.png)